Last Updated on June 13, 2026 by Bibhu Ranjan Mund, MPH

 There are three avenues of consuming the citrus on a daily basis:

-• Citrus zest should be put on different salads.
+- Citrus zest can be put on different salads.

 12. Ginger:

 Ginger contains gingerol that is an anti-inflammatory and an antioxidant.
-It can assist in alleviating the pain in the joints, soreness of muscles as well as inflammation of the digestive system.
+It can help in alleviating the pain in the joints, soreness of muscles as well as inflammation of the digestive system.

 Ginger may be used in our day-to-day life as mentioned below: